Ati1707/DazContentInstaller/README.md

 # DazContentInstaller
 WINDOWS ONLY!

-Automates the process to install third-party content
+DazContentInstaller is a user-friendly tool designed to simplify the process of extracting archives,  installing and removing assets since sometimes third party assets don't have the right structure to be imported with the DAZ install manager.

-7-Zip is included with the repo.
+7-Zip is included in the repo.
 No changes were made the standalone version got directly pulled from [https://www.7-zip.org/](https://www.7-zip.org)

 The tool only supports zip, rar, tar and 7z archives at the moment